Ötztal Alps: Geography

-On September 1991, Ötzi the so-called "Iceman" was found on the Hauslabjoch between the peaks Fineilspitze and Similaun.
+In September 1991, Ötzi the so-called "Iceman" was found on the Hauslabjoch between the peaks Fineilspitze and Similaun.

 Peaks

 The highest point of the Ötztal Alps is Wildspitze 3774 m, which is also the second highest mountain in Austria (after Großglockner).
 Wildspitze is on one of several arms that extend north and northeast from the main ridge.

 Some of the main peaks of the Ötztal Alps are:

 Passes

 The main mountain passes of the Ötztal Alps are: